NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   NOTE: In order to use, first import the macro compendium to your game.
 Then, you can cast the SRD spells included module as normal, and it should automatically work.
 Casting spells from the DnD5e SRD will NOT work, they need to be the DAE SRD spells.
 - [Easy Target](https://foundryvtt.com/packages/easy-target/) - Allows for targeting tokens by holding the Alt key and clicking.
 Extremely useful for GMs.
-    - Release behaviour --> Sticky
+    - Release behaviour --> Standard
 - [Find the Culprit!](https://foundryvtt.com/packages/find-the-culprit/) - A module for debugging compatibility issues between other modules.
 Extremely helpful for when something isn't working the way you want it to and you don't know why.